How much sleep have you lost recently because of loud neighbours, a snoring partner, barking dogs, or traffic?

 This article in 2022 looks at the impact of environmental noise on children’s sleep habits.

-An article on the World Health Organisation website has recommendations for the acceptable noise levels in bedrooms – ideally less than 30 A-weighted decibels.
+An article on the World Health Organization website has recommendations for the acceptable noise levels in bedrooms – ideally less than 30 A-weighted decibels.

 Your views